dergigi/dergigi.github.io/bitcoin/lessons/ch2-00-economics.md

 monks examining an elephant, everyone who approaches this novel technology does so from a different angle and will come to different conclusions.
 Blindfolded as I am, I will try to outline what I have learned, even at the risk of making a fool out of myself.
-After all, I am still trying to answer [the question]:
+After all, I am still trying to answer the question:
-*“What have you learned from Bitcoin?”*
+[*“What have you learned from Bitcoin?”*][the question]

 After seven lessons examined through the lens of philosophy, let’s use the lens of economics to look at seven more.
 I hope that you will find the world